-The 2013 Employee Share Ownership Plan ("2013 ESOP Plan") is addressed to the employees of UniCredit Group equal to circa 160,000.
+The 2014 Employee Share Ownership Plan ("Let's Share for 2015") is addressed to the employees of UniCredit Group equal to circa 150,000.

 3.1.1 Indication of the name of beneficiaries who are members of the board of directors of UniCredit and of the companies directly or indirectly controlled by UniCredit.